viniciusdemoraess/btg-pactual/README.md

 :mag: Download the project and test it yourself in practice.

-Developed by Vinícius de Moraes and Based on video: [VideoYtb](https://www.youtube.com/watch?v=e_WgAB0Th_I&list=PLxCh3SsamNs7y1Y-QaVdWx0MUh0wvo7TV)
+Developed by Vinícius de Moraes based on the video from the Build & Run channel: [VideoYtb](https://www.youtube.com/watch?v=e_WgAB0Th_I&list=PLxCh3SsamNs7y1Y-QaVdWx0MUh0wvo7TV)